-The roots of the spinal cord located in the lower back area get compressed in Lumbar spinal stenosis.
+When the roots of the spinal cord located in the lower back area become compressed, lumbar spinal stenosis occurs.
 You can feel radiating pain, numbness, tingling or weakness in your lower back which is most often transferred to the buttocks and legs.
-Gradually, you will feel pain while walking and it can become a mammoth task just to take a step.
+Gradually, you will feel pain while walking and it can become a difficult task to even take a step.

 Do you have Cervical Spinal Stenosis?

 Cervical spinal stenosis causes pain in the neck area and is caused by the constriction of the spinal cord.
 This is a more severe and a major concern as cervical stenosis can lead to extreme weakness causing paralysis.
 It is advised you see a doctor if you have noticed any signs of spinal stenosis in your neck area.